tronsha/apitk-dtomapper-bundle/README.md

         public: false
         parent: fos_rest.view_handler.default
         calls:
-            - ['registerHandler', ['dto', ['@Shopping\ApiDtoMapperBundle\Handler\PhpViewHandler', 'createResponse']]]
+            - ['registerHandler', ['dto', ['@Shopping\ApiTKDtoMapperBundle\Handler\PhpViewHandler', 'createResponse']]]
 ```

-When calling the API with the `Accept: application/vnd.demo.dto` header, you will get the DTO as an unserializable string.
+When calling the API with the `Accept: application/vnd.dto` header, you will get the DTO as an
+unserializable string.